SUPPORT THAT FITS HOW YOU ACTUALLY LIVE

 - Written reports to assist with communication across your support team

-Accessing Adult Occupational Therapy
+Funding Options for Adult Occupational Therapy

 - Private payment